anp-10/anp-10/README.md

 ## 📋 Request Access to My Work

-My repositories are private to protect ongoing research.
+My repositories are private.
 Click the button below to send me an access request directly and I will respond promptly.

 [![Request Access](https://img.shields.io/badge/Request%20Access-Click%20Here-blue?style=for-the-badge&logo=gmail)](mailto:asmithanp12@gmail.com?subject=GitHub%20Repository%20Access%20Request&body=Hi%20Asmitha%2C%0A%0AI%20came%20across%20your%20GitHub%20profile%20and%20would%20like%20to%20request%20access%20to%20your%20repositories.%0A%0AName%3A%20%0AOrganization%3A%20%0AReason%3A%20%0A%0AThank%20you.)